 o The hitting team will start the inning with one out.

 o Play continues until one team is ahead at the end of an inning.

-Championship games will be played with regular extra innings through the 9th inning.
-Starting in the 10th inning the last three hitters from the previous inning will load the bases with 1 out.
+Championship games will be played with regular extra innings through the 7th inning.
+Starting in the 8th inning, the last three hitters from the previous inning will load the bases with 1 out.

 Championship games will be played with regular extra innings through the time limit.
-If time has expired, the last three hitters from previous inning will load the base with 1 out.
+If the time has expired, the last three hitters from the previous inning will load the base with 1 out.

 EFFECTIVE 3/9/2020: Time limits will apply for Semi-final games respective to each age group.